hurr-son/where-in-the-world/README.md

 User selects spot on an interactive map popup Calculate score based on how close the user was to the area Allow for user leaderboards

+I debated whether or not to wait until I learned React and NodeJS to start working on this.